mersa-v6/Cyber-Security-Fundamental/Incident handling/Incident handling.md

         this step is includes everything related to detecting an incident

-        - means of detection → sensors [FW , IDS ,Agents , Logs , etc..] يعني مصدر الانسيدينت كان ايه هل حد من التيم هو الي طلعها ولا من الفايروال وهكذا
+        - means of detection → sensors [FW , IDS ,Agents , Logs , etc..] what was the source of the Incident?
+Was it from Team that produced it, or from the firewall, and so on?
     - **Recovery**

         **Recovery** focuses on restoring and validating system functionality after eradication.
 This includes: